 - 1 bunch fresh basil

-- 4 springs of fresh marjoram or fresh oregano – I couldn’t find fresh marjoram so I used oregano, as it’s a similar tasting herb
+- 5 sprigs of fresh marjoram or fresh oregano – I couldn’t find fresh marjoram so I used oregano, as it’s a similar tasting herb

 - 2 garlic cloves, microplaned – see how to microplane garlic below in post

-- 5 overripe heirloom tomatoes, cored and large chunked
+- 5 overripe heirloom tomatoes, cored and cut into large chunks

 - 1/2 tablespoon salt